geneopenminder/martensite-db/README.md

 ## What is Martensite-DB?

-ProjectName is an experimental NoSQL, single-threaded, append-only database written in Rust. \
+Martensite-DB is an experimental, single-threaded, append-only NoSQL database written in Rust.
-Inspired by Cassandra and Scylla — and designed for extreme performance. \
+Inspired by Cassandra and Scylla, it is designed for extreme performance.
-It uses a columnar storage layout to enable future support for FAISS vector indexes, making it well-suited for analytical and AI-driven workloads. \
+It uses a columnar storage layout to enable future support for FAISS vector indexes, making it well-suited for analytical and AI-driven workloads.
-A core design choice is that all data and indexes are stored directly in memory-mapped files, with no internal object representation. \
+A core design choice is that all data and indexes are stored directly in memory-mapped files, with no internal object representation.
-This approach allows the database to write data directly to the socket buffer with near-zero overhead, pushing it toward a true zero-copy architecture. \
+This approach allows the database to write data directly to the socket buffer with near-zero overhead, pushing it toward a true zero-copy architecture.
-There is no internal cache — the system relies solely on the operating system’s page cache. \
+There is no internal cache — the system relies entirely on the operating system’s page cache.
-Open adressing hash map used as primary key index, locates in memory mapped files.
+An open-addressing hash map is used as the primary key index and is stored in memory-mapped files.

 Key features: